agrafix/Spock/docs/tutorials/getting-started.md

               text ("Hello " <> name <> ", you are visitor number " <> T.pack (show visitorNumber))
 {% endhighlight %}

-Next, run `stack build --fast --pedantic` again to build the project. `stack exec Spock-example-exe` should start the executable - you may now point your browser to `http://localhost:8080` and `http://localhost:8080/hello/[YOUR_NAME]`.
+Next, run `stack build --fast --pedantic` again to build the project. `stack exec spock-example` should start the executable - you may now point your browser to `http://localhost:8080` and `http://localhost:8080/hello/[YOUR_NAME]`.

 ## Code explained